-7.1 Community gardens which are developed on Council land shall not be used for commercial activities.
-Any proceeds made from produce sales are to be returned to the community garden fund.

-- 7.2 Pesticides and chemicals are not to be used on community gardens built on Council land unless written Council approval for the use of organic pesticides, herbicides or fungicides has been sought. - 7.3 The keeping of chickens or ducks in community gardens is subject to Council's discretion and must be in line with the Local Government Act 1993.
-Refer to guidelines for further information. - 7.4 Community Gardens must have the support of the local community evidenced through a community consultation process, consisting of the support of at least 5 other residents committed to supporting the garden.
+- 7.1 Community gardens which are developed on Council land shall not be used for commercial activities.
+Any proceeds made from produce sales are to be returned to the community garden fund. - 7.2 Pesticides and chemicals are not to be used on community gardens built on Council land unless written Council approval for the use of organic pesticides, herbicides or fungicides has been sought. - 7.3 To protect our natural environments and uphold our commitments to biodiversity and sustainability, planting weeds or other inappropriate plants is not permitted on Council land.
+Please see the Community Gardens guidelines for information about banned plants. - 7.4 The keeping of animals in community gardens, including chickens, ducks or bees, is not permitted. - 7.5 Community Gardens must have the support of the local community evidenced through a community consultation process, consisting of the support of at least 5 residents committed to supporting the garden. - 7.6 Breaches of this policy may result in an investigation of the alleged breach in line with relevant Council policies.
+Any alleged criminal offence or allegation of corrupt conduct will be referred to the relevant external agency.